How do I write a will?

 Spouse or civil partner exemption

-Assets left to a spouse or civil partner are completely exempt from IHT.
-Any unused portion of the £325,000 threshold can be transferred to a surviving spouse, increasing their allowance to £650,000.
+Assets left to a spouse or civil partner are exempt from IHT.
+Any unused portion of the £325,000 nil-rate band threshold can be transferred to a surviving spouse, potentially increasing their allowance to £650,000.

 Residence nil-rate band (RNRB)

-If a home is passed to direct descendants (children or grandchildren), an additional £175,000 allowance applies.
+If a main home is passed to direct descendants (such as children or grandchildren), an additional £175,000 allowance may apply.
 This means a married couple could have a combined allowance of £1 million before IHT is due.

 Gifting in a will